 - The sale of all or part of the business

 If problems cannot be easily solved a range of corporate insolvency or formal restructuring routes may be open to you.
-These might be a Company Voluntary Arrangement, an Administration , the new style Moratorium or new Restructuring plan both quite recently came into effect with the introduction of the new Corporate Insolvency and Governance Bill 2020, all of which can be put in place to protect the business whilst it is re-organised.
+These might be a Company Voluntary Arrangement, an Administration , or a Moratorium all of which can be put in place to protect the business whilst it is re-organised.

 It’s important to understand that an early consultation is vital.
-The sooner you contact us the more options and solutions we will have for you.
+The sooner you contact us the more options and solutions we will have for you such as those set out on our advisory page.
 Leave it too late and the choices may be limited to an insolvency option.

 Sometimes, there is only one answer for a failing business.